czhc/securityhub-remediations/README.md

 aws ec2 describe-snapshots --snapshot-ids $WorkshopSnapshotId
 ```
 13. Repeat running the last command, the describe-snapshots one, until either the InvalidSnapshot.NotFound error is received (which means success, move on the the next step) or if after 5 minutes it still has not been deleted, the most likely cause is Step 9 did not get done correctly, review the CloudWatch logs for the policy, or the file did not get saved (view the file from the terminal to see if it has the type: delete line), or the policy did not get redeployed in step 11.
-14. Optional: The remainder of this module shows you how to customize the automated remediation by adding an exception filter.
+14. The remainder of this module shows you how to customize the automated remediation by adding an exception filter then provides information on more advanced filters.
 If you have a use case for publicly sharing a snapshot, a change to the policy could be made to filter for only those snapshots which do not have a specific value for a specific tag.
 In this example we use the Tag key of "PublicIntent" and Tag value of "True".
 Start by updating the filter section of the policy by inserting the following lines at line 13 or 16, as long as it's within the filter section and doesn't overlap the existing filter, with the dash character at column 13.
 The way to read the filter match the condition of not-equal when testing for Tag key of value.
 Thus resources which have this tag value will get filtered out aka excluded, thus the actions will not get invoked on those filtered out resources.
 ```
       - type: value
         op: not-equal